Find Affordable College Courses

 Full Nursing at Bemidji State University Report

-The excellent programs at Rasmussen University - Minnesota helped the school earn the #5 place on this year’s ranking of the best nursing schools in Minnesota.
+Out of the 45 schools in Minnesota that were part of this year’s ranking, Rasmussen University - Minnesota landed the # 5 spot on the list.
 Rasmussen University - Minnesota is a small private for-profit school located in the small city of St. Cloud.

 On average, nursing graduates from Rasmussen University - Minnesota take out $35,539 in student loans while working on their degree.
 This translates to an average monthly loan payment of $161, based on a 10-year repayment plan.